mbronshteyn/spring-cloud-stream-function/README.md

 # spring-cloud-stream-function
-Demo repository to show latest changes to Spring Cloud Stream Functions with Kafka
+Demo repository to show latest changes to Spring Cloud Stream Functions with Kafka.

+This is the latest changes to Spring Cloud Stream project.
+The change is switching from Annotations to Functional approach.

 1. Start Kafka cluster using docker-compose in docker directory
 2. Run applicaiton